jasontomasi/TARDIS-E2/README.md

 Prints info about where your TARDIS is (in the vortex, or coordinates of world location, or whether currently in demat/remat process)

 **!hide**
-Same as the "!esc" command but also enabled isomorphic security on the console
+Same as the "!esc" command but also enables isomorphic security on the console

 **!go**
 Disables vortex mode and dematerialises/rematerialises at location "0,0,0" of the map (will change this in future because on some maps, "0,0,0" is not a desirable place to be!)